-Effective January 1, 2004, the department shall impose a \$25 penalty for late payments or disallowances or denials of medical, hospital, pharmacy or dental bills that are below the 95% timely performance standard, but meeting a 90% timely standard; and \$50 for each bill below a 90% timely performance standard.
-These penalties shall be paid by the carrier to the Workers Compensation Administration Trust Fund.
-In order to ensure carrier compliance, the office shall impose a penalty of \$50 per number of installments below the 95% timely payment performance standard and equal to or greater than 90% timely payment performance standard and \$100 per number of installments of compensation below a 90% timely payment performance standard to the Workers Compensation Administration Trust Fund.
+Effective January 1, 2004, the department imposed a \$25 penalty for late payments or disallowances or denials of medical, hospital, pharmacy or dental bills that are below the 95% timely performance standard, but meeting a 90% timely standard; and \$50 for each bill below a 90% timely performance standard.
+These penalties are paid by the carrier to the Workers Compensation Administration Trust Fund.
+In order to ensure carrier compliance, the department imposed a penalty of \$50 per number of installments below the 95% timely payment performance standard and \$100 per number of installments of compensation below a 90% timely payment performance standard to the Workers Compensation Administration Trust Fund.